History of the ancient Levant: Foreign rule

-By the 16th and 15th centuries BC, most of the major urban centers in the Levant had been overran and went into steep decline.
+By the 16th and 15th centuries BC, most of the major urban centers in the Levant had been overrun and went into steep decline.
 Mari was destroyed and reduced in a series of wars and conflicts with Babylon, while Yamhad and Ebla were conquered and completely destroyed by Hittite king Mursili I in about 1600 BC.
 In northern Mesopotamia, the era ended with the defeat of the Amorite states by Assyrian kings Puzur-Sin and Adasi between in 1740–1735 BC, and the rise of the native Sealand Dynasty further south.
 In Egypt, Ahmose I expelled the Levantine Hyksos rulers from power, pushing Egypt's borders further into Canaan.
 The Amorites were eventually absorbed by another West Semitic-speaking people known collectively as the Ahlamu.
 The Arameans rose to be the prominent group amongst the Ahlamu, and from c.
 1200 BC on, the Amorites disappeared from the pages of history.

 Between 1550–1170 BC, much of the Levant was contested between Egypt and the Hittites.
 The political vacuum paved way for the rise of Mitanni, a mixed Semitic and Hurrian-speaking kingdom whose names of the ruling family bore influence from Indo-Aryan languages.
-Egyptian rule remained strong over the Canaanite-city states in Palestine, facing resistance mainly from pastoral nomadic groups such as the Shasu.
+Egyptian rule remained strong over the Canaanite-city states in Canaan facing resistance mainly from pastoral nomadic groups such as the Shasu.
 The Shasu grew so powerful that they were able to cut off Egypt's northern routes through Palestine and Transjordan, prompting a vigorous punitive campaigns by Ramesses II and his son Merneptah.
 After Egyptians abandoned the region, Canaanite city-states came under the mercy of the Shasu and the Habiru, who were seen as 'mighty enemies'.
 Egyptian control over the southern Levant completely collapsed in the wake of the Late Bronze Age collapse.